sara4se/LostIt/README.md

 ## Solution Concept
-Create an iOS app for posting lost or found items so that people can find their items fast and easily by letting them get in touch via phone or chat.
+Create an iOS app for posting lost or found items so that people can find their items <br>
+fast and easily by letting them get in touch via phone or chat.

 ## Success Criteria
 - Design interfaces that support both LTR - RTL languages ✅
-- Localize your app to support multiple languages ✅
-- Build an app that supports Apple’s built-in accessibility settings ✅

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->